metal-juse/metal-juse.github.io/wiki/design/boot.md

 At line 4, the global function `define` defines the main module `hello`.

 The code is executed right here in this page, producing the following result.
+The code can also be copy/pasted into a standalone html file, then opened in a browser with the same result.

 <section>
 <link href="http://metal-juse.github.io/css/example.css" rel="stylesheet"/>